The Child Nutrition and Development Study (CHNUDEV)

 - Professor Remco Kort, University of Amsterdam, The Netherlands

-- The association between dietary diversity and early childhood development among children under 24 months in South-Western Uganda: An exploratory secondary analysis of a cluster randomised maternal education trial, Master thesis by Paul Kakwangire, London School of Hygiene and Tropical Medicine, 2018.
+- The association between dietary diversity and early childhood development among children under 24 months in South-Western Uganda: An exploratory secondary analysis of a cluster randomised maternal education trial; by Paul Kakwangire, London School of Hygiene and Tropical Medicine, 2018.

 Participation at conferences, meetings etc.: